kathrinmzl/inside-india/README.md

 For the home page the performance score was still too bad and the hero image still seemed to be the problem, because Lighthouse still showed a bad LCP score for it.
 So I tried changing the code in a way that the hero image wouldn't be loaded as a background image in style.css, but that it would be directly displayed as an `img` in index.html.
 This way you can also preload the image, which is supposed to improve performance as well.
 Unfortunately this still didn't help.

-In the end I realised that I could minimize the size of all images even more if I download them in a "small" size directly from [Unsplash](https://unsplash.com/).
-Initially I had downloaded them using their original size.
+In the end I realised that the problem might not be only the hero image but the size of all images.
+Also I had downloaded all images in their original size, but saw that I can download them in a "small" size directly from [Unsplash](https://unsplash.com/).
 After minimizing and turning the images into webp format, this turned out to help a lot for desktop screens.

 Additionally, I changed the height of the hero images to 250px for small screens compared to 300px on larger screens, to improve performance results for mobiles as well.
-For the same reason I also adjusted the height of the circular image and the cards on the home page.
-In the end the performance reached a score of 79% for the home page on mobile screens and 100% for desktop screens.
+For the same reason I also adjusted the height of the circular image and the cards on the home page as well as the height of the carousel on the tour pages for different screen sizes.
+In the end the performance reached a satisfying score for both screen types.

 #### Final Scores
 Finally here are some scores for the final website.
 For the final test I also included the results for SEO.

-**Please note:** I changed the image files for the hero images again after adding the Lighthouse results here.
-The new images are of better quality and the performance results are very similar to before, so I didn't update all of the screenshots for the results.

 - Final Home Page Result for mobile and desktop screens: